felix-eriksson/gtm-automation-engine/src/media_generation/README.md

 The central component of this subsystem is: batch_video_rendering_orchestrator.py

-This script coordinates the entire rendering lifecycle, including:
+This script acts as the execution engine for personalized video production.

+It orchestrates:
 - Variable swapping across hundreds or thousands of renders
-- Audio and video asset preparation
+- Injection of AI-generated voice and talking-head assets
-- Automated batch rendering via After Effects
+- Automated rendering via Adobe After Effects
-- Resource management, retries, and crash recovery
+- Output validation, retries, and recovery from partial failures
-- Output validation and deterministic file naming
+- Long-running, unattended batch jobs under real system constraints

-It was built to support **production-scale rendering**, not demos.
+This is not a demo script — it was built to support **production-scale GTM campaigns**.

-This orchestration layer is what makes high-effort creative viable inside real GTM operations.

 ---

 ## GTM Context

-In practice, this subsystem was used to:
+In practice, this subsystem was used to support:

-- Power personalized outbound video campaigns
+- Personalized outbound video campaigns
-- Support sales, founder-led sales, and solution engineering workflows
+- Founder-led sales and solution engineering workflows
-- Deliver videos that explained *specific problems* using *prospect-specific context*
-- Generate thousands of personalized assets without linear creative effort
+- Product explanations tailored to specific industries or accounts
+- High-effort creative messaging delivered at scale

-Conceptually, this plays a similar role to what tools like Clay do for text-based personalization —
+Conceptually, this plays a similar role to what tools like Clay do for cold email personalization —
-but applied to **fully custom video narratives instead of email copy**.
+but applied to **fully custom video narratives instead of text-based copy**.

 ---

 ## Why This Matters

-Most GTM teams are constrained by a tradeoff:
+Most GTM teams face a hard tradeoff:

-- **High personalization** → high manual effort
+- High personalization → high manual effort
-- **High scale** → shallow personalization
+- High scale → shallow personalization

-This subsystem removes that tradeoff **when teams are willing to invest in template design**.
+This system removes that tradeoff **when teams are willing to invest in template design**.

-It turns creative effort into an upfront cost that can be amortized across large outbound or lifecycle campaigns.
+Creative effort becomes an upfront cost that can be amortized across large GTM motions, making deeply personalized video viable in real-world sales and marketing operations.

 ---